 A Surveillance Investigation is an investigation where a subject is monitored and usually recorded without their knowledge, to obtain information for a client.
 It can be very helpful in building a case such as a worker’s compensation or insurance fraud case.
 The investigator is hired to survey a subject that claims to be injured and is missing work.
 The investigator is able to go out and get a video of the subject’s movements throughout the day.
 Sometimes the subject is caught on video working in the yard or working a 2nd job!
 A video investigation will assure the employer or the insurance company of the validity of the claim.

 One of the most popular types of surveillance investigations involves cheating spouses.
 If you suspect your spouse is being unfaithful, a surveillance investigation is one of the best ways to find out if your suspicions are right.
 The investigation can include still photographs or videos taken in order to catch the suspected cheater in the act.
 It’s impossible to “deny” a photo!

-A child custody case is also another type of investigation where a surveillance is necessary.
-If a parent is suspected of neglecting the child, drinking, or any other “bad behavior” while in custody of the child, then a private investigator should be hired to survey the parent.
-A video of their behavior and actions are essential in building a case to prove that parent “unfit” or that the child is in danger.
+A child custody case is also another type of investigation where surveillance is necessary.
+If a parent is suspected of neglecting the child, drinking, or any other “bad behavior” while in the custody of the child, then a private investigator should be hired to survey the parent.
+A video of their behavior and actions is essential in building a case to prove that parent is “unfit” or that the child is in danger.

 Here are several different types of surveillance including: